nautechsystems/nautilus_trader/docs/user_guide/orders.md

 [API Reference](https://docs.nautilustrader.io/api_reference/model/orders.html#module-nautilus_trader.model.orders.limit)

 ### Stop-Market
-A _Stop-Market_ order is a conditional order which once triggered will immediately place a _Market_ order.
+A _Stop-Market_ order is a conditional order which once triggered, will immediately place a _Market_ order.
 This order type is often used as a stop-loss to limit losses, either as a SELL order against LONG positions, or as a BUY order against SHORT positions.